dustin-ruetz/gulp-webserver/readme.md

 ## Usage

-**Note:** These instructions assume default ports of `4000` for the dev-webserver and `3000` for other local projects.
+**Note:** These instructions assume default ports of `4000` for the webserver and `3000` for other local projects.
 Edit `gulpfile.js` if you wish to change this configuration.

 1. Run `gulp` to start the server at the default `localhost:4000` location.
 1. Place the resources you wish to share in the `public/` directory.